-The University System of Georgia (USG), an organizational unit of the State of Georgia, is comprised of thirty-one (31) State-supported member institutions of higher education in Georgia and the University System Office (USO).
+The University System of Georgia (USG), an organizational unit of the State of Georgia, is comprised of twenty six (26) State-supported member institutions of higher education in Georgia and the University System Office (USO).
 All institutions within the USG and the USO operate under common statutory and policy requirements.
 Under Board of Regents’ policy, it is the responsibility of the Treasurer to “see that the institutions in the USG establish and maintain uniform and effective procedures of accounting, budgetary control, internal checks and audits, inventory controls, and business practices and shall advise institutions on all problems of a fiscal or business nature.”

 Part of this responsibility is to prepare a business procedures manual to be followed by each institution.
 The USG Business Procedures Manual was created in 1978; since that time, the USG has grown significantly in both size and complexity.
 This growth has been attended by many changes in public accounting principles, federal and state requirements for higher education and new technical demands that have made the task of financial and human resources management more challenging in today’s environment.
 The Business Procedures Manual is updated as business requirements and processes change.